vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 as bis son, 47.
 Viśvarūpa: had three heads, 792-793;

 Indra killed, 147, 801; purohita of gods, 40.
-Visvarūpa, 11th chaptor of the
+Viśvarūpa, 11th chaptor of the

 Bhagavadgit& is 80 callod, 962.
-Visvarūpa, com. of Yajñavalkya, 14n,
+Viśvarūpa, com. of Yajñavalkya, 14n,

 15, 45, 54, 58, 59, 141, 160, 169, 208, 289, 268n, 9040 &c.; hold to be identical with Sureśvara, 944 ; views of, in com. on Yajāavaltya are opposed to viow of Bṛ.
 Up bh&pyarartika, 944